saichler/gsql/README.md

 ## Performance Considerations

-- GSQL uses Go's reflection system for type introspection
+- L8QL uses Go's reflection system for type introspection
 - Query parsing is done once and can be reused
 - Filtering is performed in-memory
 - Suitable for moderate-sized datasets (thousands to tens of thousands of objects)